 I love butternut squash but I also love changing it up with Red Kuri and Delicata.
 Have you tried these?
 There is such a huge the variety available.
 It’s fun to learn and play with the different types.

 Come learn about the different squash available and how to cook with them with me.
-Join me at my All About Squash Cooking Class Wednesday, November 15th in Fairfax.
+Join me at my All About Squash Cooking Class — new 2018 class is Saturday, Oct 13th in Emeryville.